stashed/stash/docs/README.md

 Kubernetes 1.5+

 ## Installation
-TO install Stash, please follow the guide [here](/docs/install.md).
+To install Stash, please follow the guide [here](/docs/install.md).

 ## Using Stash
 Want to learn how to use Stash?
 Please start [here](/docs/tutorial.md).